Taste of Java - Authentic flavors of Central Java cuisine

 Drinks

-dawet drink
+es dawet drink

 Es Dawet – sweet, cold Javanese drink made with green rice flour jelly (cendol), coconut milk, and palm sugar syrup.
 Refreshing and creamy.